 Cash consists of a bank balance held with a financial institution that fluctuates.
+The Corporation uses the income taxes payable method of accounting for income taxes whereby the provision for income taxes is based upon filings with taxation authorities.

 Financial assets